Learn about Discounted Gift Trusts and understand what role they play in inheritance tax planning.

 Those based on a bare/absolute trust structure and those based on a discretionary trust structure.

-Use of a bare/absolute trust structure triggers an IHT potentially exempt transfer (PET) by the settlor.
+Use of a bare/absolute trust structure triggers an IHT potentially exempt transfer (PET) by the donor.
 The trust fund is within the beneficiary's IHT estate.
 (In this context the trust fund is the policy/bond value less the value of the settlor's rights to payment.)

-Use of a discretionary trust structure triggers an IHT chargeable transfer (CLT) by the settlor and the trustees are thereafter within the relevant property regime.
+Use of a discretionary trust structure triggers an IHT chargeable lifetime transfer (CLT) by the settlor and the trustees are thereafter within the relevant property regime.
 The discretionary structure gives greater flexibility.

 Joint settlor versions of both structures are widely available.

 In a bare/absolute structure, where a chargeable event gain arises in the tax year following that in which the donor dies, the gain is chargeable under section 465(2) ITTOIA 2005, i.e. on the individual who owns the rights under the policy.
 That individual will be the named beneficiary.

 For chargeable events arising during the donor’s lifetime or in the year of the donor’s death, HMRC advised us in an email dated 6 August 2019 that its view is as follows: